 After a lot of tinkering and pondering, I decided to go back to Lockwood’s basic technique of putting more tension for wound closure in the deeper layers.
 To make a long story short, I stopped doing all of the small changes that were being taught in the post bariatric reconstruction courses!
 Once I went back to the Lockwood technique all of my wound problems disappeared.

-Complications are a function of technique
+Body Lift complications are a function of surgical technique

 To summarize, I think that some of the lessons of Dr Lockwood have been forgotten or misunderstood.
 My own experience tells me the complications seen with this procedure are not so much due to the post bariatric patients themselves, but to the operative technique being used.
 Dr. Lockwood’s technique of body lifting is the one that I use and I am confident that it is far superior to other body lifting techniques.